-"AB 2735 will allow an investor-owned utility to join a pooled insurance via a Joint Powers Authority (JPA), which provides pooled insurance so long as there is at least one local agency member in the JPA.
-Because the pooling of self-insured claims or losses among entities participating in a JPA is not subject to regulation under the Insurance Code and is not subject to premium taxes, the JPA can set lower premiums and offer broader coverage than would be available through the private marketplace."
+11) Arguments in Support.
+The California Water Association, co-sponsor of this bill, writes, "AB 428 will allow an Investor-Owned Utility (IOU) to participate in a Joint Powers Authority (JPA) for pooled insurance, provided that at least one public agency is a member of the JPA.
+Because self-insured claims or losses within a JPA are not subject to regulation under the Insurance Code or premium taxes, the JPA can offer lower premiums and broader coverage than the private market.
+These cost savings will be passed on directly to ratepayers.